 What should I do first to get a mortgage?

-- Determine the down payment you can afford.
+- Figure out the down payment you can afford.
 The amount of your down payment can determine the details of the loan you qualify for.
 The CFPB has tips about how to figure out a down payment that works for you.

-- Get your free annual credit report.
+- Get your free annual credit reports.
 Go to AnnualCreditReport.com.
-Review your report and fix any errors on it.
-(This video tells you how.)
+Review your reports and fix any errors on them.
+This video tells you how.
 If you find errors, dispute them with the credit bureau involved.
-Tell the lender about the dispute, if it’s not resolved before you apply.
+And tell the lender about the dispute, if it’s not resolved before you apply for a mortgage.

 - Get quotes from several lenders or brokers and compare their rates and fees.
-To find the best loan for you, research all costs of the loan.
+Find out all of the costs of the loan.
 Knowing just the amount of the monthly payment or the interest rate isn’t enough.
-Even more important than knowing the interest rate is knowing the APR — the total cost you pay for credit, as a yearly interest rate.
-The interest rate is a very big factor in calculating the APR, but the APR also includes costs like points and other credit costs, like mortgage insurance.
-Knowing the APR makes it easier to compare “apples to apples” when considering mortgage offers.
-This Mortgage Shopping Worksheet can help you keep track and compare the costs for each loan quote.
+Even more important is knowing the APR — the total cost you pay for credit, as a yearly rate.
+The interest rate is a very big factor in calculating the APR, but the APR also includes costs like points and other credit costs like mortgage insurance.
+Knowing the APR makes it easier to compare “apples to apples” when you’re choosing a mortgage offer.
+Use the FTC’s Mortgage Shopping Worksheet to keep track of and compare the costs for each loan quote.

 How do mortgage brokers work?